 Consistently buy a high quality, low fee index fund ETF or LIC.
 There is a slight difference between the two, and my preference is the straight ETF like Vanguard total US market or Vanguard Australian shares, due to their lower fees and simple automated trust structure.
 Having said that, there is a few outstanding LICs with really low fees (AFIC ASX:AFI is $14 per $10,000 invested per year) that have great performance history.

-On average shares have provided a higher return than property, around 10%, and are truly the only form of passive income.
-I receive my dividends twice a year, print off a tax statement once a year and hand it my accountant.
-Thats all I would have to do if I wanted – but I have a regular reinvestment plan (called DCA the Dip!) so I log in to my broker and purchase a new parcel of index funds every fortnight.
+On average, shares have provided a higher return than property, around 10%, and are truly the only form of passive income.
+I receive my dividends twice a year, print off a tax statement once a year and hand it to my accountant.
+That’s all I would have to do if I wanted – but I have a regular reinvestment plan (called DCA the Dip!) so I log in to my online broker and purchase a new parcel of index funds every fortnight.

-The crux of it is that whilst a cash flow positive house by definition is making you money, the capital (deposit and buying fees) you had to use to secure the mortgage might be better invested elsewhere if you don’t get the capital growth your aiming for.
-Housing market crashes are a fact of life and just like the share market the property market is cyclical, but will over time go up.
+The crux of it is that whilst a cash flow positive house by definition is making you money, the capital (deposit and buying fees) you had to use to secure the mortgage might be better invested elsewhere if you don’t get the capital growth you’re aiming for.
+Housing market crashes are a fact of life and just like the share market the property market is cyclical, but will go up over time.
 If there is growth, you might be able to make more money than you would if you just bought ETFs by taking advantage of leverage and borrowing money from the bank to control the investment property with a mortgage.
-Whether you get growth or not comes down to buying the right house, in the right area, and paying the right price.
+Whether you get growth or not, it comes down to buying the right house, in the right area, and paying the right price.
 All very important skills that take years to learn and sharpen.

 In summary, the decision as to whether to rent or buy is a pretty personal one.
 For me, I love the flexibility and low cost that renting gives me.
 It lets me rent an awesome apartment at a significant discount than what it would cost me to own, especially when factoring in the risks of ownership and the pretty grim capital growth prospects for inner city apartments in the over-pumped Sydney property market at the moment.